whimsypingu/scuttle/README.md

 Scuttle is a responsive web-based audio archival tool for managing and playing your personal audio collection.

 - Search and download audio
-- Play, pause, re-order, and skip tracks
+- Play, pause, and skip tracks
 - Create and manage playlists
 - Self-host your audio library and stream to any device with a browser
 - Imports playlists from external services (e.g. Spotify) to mirror or organize your personal collection

 This requires Python 3.8+ to install.
 Setting up will install binaries for ffmpeg and cloudflared.
 You can run Scuttle by downloading this as a zip, and running ```scuttle.bat``` on Windows (No support for one-click setup on Linux or Mac yet).
 For manual setup see [installation](#installation) and [usage](#usage) for more details.
+No support for automatic updates yet.

 ### Table of Contents
 - [Installation](#installation)